JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries.md

 You need to [upload the public key to a keyserver](https://central.sonatype.org/publish/requirements/gpg/#distributing-your-public-key) for it to be accepted by Maven Central.
 There are multiple available keyservers, we’ll use `keyserver.ubuntu.com` as a default choice.

-Run the following command to upload your public key using `gpg`, **substituting your own keyid** in the parameters:
+Run the following command to upload your public key using `gpg`, **substituting your own key ID** in the parameters:

 ```bash
 gpg --keyserver keyserver.ubuntu.com --send-keys F175482952A225BFC4A07A715EE6B5F76620B385CE